alxtsg/Remote/README.md

 rpc-secret=your-own-secret
 ```

 In Remote, enter the host, port (`rpc-listen-port` value) and RPC secret authorization token (`rpc-secret` value), then click Save button.
-Remote will now try to connect to aria2 and list all download tasks.
+Remote will try to connect to aria2 and list all download tasks.

-To add download task by URL, click on Add by URL button.
-To add download task by torrent file, click on Add by torrent file button.
+To add a download task by URL, click on Add by URL button.
+To add a download task by torrent file, click on Add by torrent file button.
 To alter the connection settings, click on Settings button.

 Remote does not update the statistics automatically, click Refresh button to check the latest statistics shown on screen.